-As we move through winter, there’s often nothing quite so appealing as an afternoon spent sitting in front of an open fire in one of the cosiest pubs in West London
+As we enter Autumn, the leaves change to orange and red and the cooler weather creeps in there’s often nothing quite so appealing as an afternoon spent sitting in front of an open fire in one of the cosiest pubs in West London.

 The cosiest pubs with open fires